DataDog/documentation/content/en/logs/guide/ease-troubleshooting-with-cross-product-correlation.md

 Traditional backend and frontend monitoring are siloed and require separate workflows to troubleshoot across your stack.
 Datadog full stack correlations lets you identify a root cause (whether it comes from a browser issue or a database downtime) and estimate user impact.

-This section walks you through the steps to enable such correlations:
+This section walks you through the steps to enable these types of correlations:

 * [Correlate RUM views with traces](#correlate-rum-views-with-traces)
 * [Leverage the trace correlation to troubleshoot Synthetic tests](#leverage-the-trace-correlation-to-troubleshoot-synthetic-tests).